Saturday, December 31, 2011

 This Date in Rock Music History: December 31

-1955: A new group appeared on the chart for the first time with their version of "White Christmas", the first single for the Drifters.
+1955: It's unusual for an artist's debut single to be a Christmas song, but on this date, a new group appeared on the chart for the first time with their version of "White Christmas", the first single for the Drifters.

 1956: Elvis Presley promoted Wink Martindale's upcoming charity concert on Wink's local television special in Memphis, Tennessee.